-Pilates is a low impact exercise that’s great for improving mobility, flexibility and strengthening your muscles, which in turn helps lead to improved posture and helps prevent injuries.
-But is pilates good for weight loss?
+Pilates is a low impact exercise that’s great for improving mobility, flexibility and strengthening your muscles, which in turn, helps lead to improved posture and prevent injuries.
+With so many benefits, it's no surprise it's become one of the most popular forms of exercise in recent years, but is Pilates good for weight loss?

-“Pilates is known for its ability to improve body strength, endurance and flexibility, and like all other exercise it can also aid weight loss if practised two to three times per week,” says Roger Mallett, a pilates instructor and tutor at TRAINFitness.
-This must be accompanied with a nutritious and calorie-controlled diet that allows the individual to create an effective calorie deficit.”
+“Pilates is a brilliant mobility exercise, known for its ability to improve body strength, endurance and flexibility, and like all other exercise it can also aid weight loss.
+But this must be accompanied with a nutritious and calorie-controlled diet that allows the individual to create an effective calorie deficit.”

 How many calories can you burn doing Pilates?

-“Studies have suggested that Reformer classes can burn slightly more calories due to the extra load of springs which have different degrees of strength and resistance that help control the machine,” says Roger.
-“The amount of weight loss to achieve by regular attendance is therefore very subjective.
+“Is Pilates good for weight loss?
+Well, studies have suggested that Reformer classes can burn slightly more calories due to the extra load of springs which have different degrees of strength and resistance that help control the machine,” says Roger.
+“The amount of weight loss achieved by regular attendance is therefore very subjective.
 Pilates does improve posture, lengthen and define muscles, which in turn can give the impression of weight loss, however, lean muscle mass does in fact burn more calories as a whole.”

 What are the best pilates moves for weight loss?